 The Earth Titan Ermolai’s introduction is a good example of how to use sprite layering to add motion to a scene.
 As he is talking, the rocks that are in the air are floating around in circular patterns to make it look like he is controlling them.
 Seeing how sprites can be moved around the screen much more freely than BG elements, sprite layering was the only way to achieve this effect.

 When it is split up, it is pretty easy to see the stones on the separate layer.
 Truthfully, it would be pretty easy to tell even without splitting it up.
 Generating a few moving sprites around the screen is a great way to bring a static image to life a little more.
 If it is appropriate, animating the sprites can make it even more exciting to look at.

-Once it is broken up, we can see that a large column of tiles in the center of his body are made out of sprites.
+Once it is broken up, we can see that a large column of tiles in the center of his body is made out of sprites.
 We made them use the same colors as the background to blend it in.
-We ended up making this out of sprites, because the overall image used too many tiles to be part of the background.
+We ended up making this out of sprites because the overall image used too many tiles to be part of the background.
 The main drawback of using sprites is the fact that you can only have 8 sprite tiles per scan line.
-In order to design around that limitation, we made the sprites fill in a large vertical space.
+To design around that limitation, we made the sprites fill in a large vertical space.
 This allowed us to make an image that used a lot more tiles than the background layer was going to afford us.

 Using the sprite layer is a pretty great way to add a lot to what would normally be a still image.
 It goes even further beyond what we did in Little Medusa as well.
-Other popular ways to use sprites in cutscenes is to add an extra layer of depth to a scrolling image.
+Another popular way to use sprites in cutscenes is to add an extra layer of depth to a scrolling image.

 If you want to look into how sprite and background layers are used in different games, there is an option to disable the sprites or the backgrounds in the emulator FCEUX.
-That is how the above screen shots were taken.
-Getting there is pretty simple.
+That is how the above screenshots were taken.
+Getting in there is pretty simple.
 First, load up the game that you want to look at.